Bjorkbat/ee-starter/README.md

 ## EE Installer Wizard
 Once things are running, you'll want to go to `eestarter.localhost:8080/admin.php`.
 There you'll be prompted by an install wizard.
 You'll want to enter the following values for the following fields

--Server Address:**db** (this one is a bit confusing, but what they're really asking is where the database is located)
+- Server Address:**db** (this one is a bit confusing, but what they're really asking is where the database is located)
 - DB Name:**ee_starter_db**
 - DB Username:**ee_user**
 - DB Password:**password**